StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 This can be done by following these steps:

-1. Head over to your Agent v1 conf directory found at the following location `/etc/sts-agent/conf.d/`
+1. Head over to your Agent v1 `conf.d` directory found at the following location `/etc/sts-agent/conf.d/`.
-2. Copy each of the files in the conf.d directory to their respective v2 subdirectories found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`
+2. Copy each of the files in the `conf.d` directory to their respective v2 subdirectories inside the Agent v2 conf.d directory found at `/etc/stackstate-agent/conf.d/<CHECK-SUBDIRECTORY>.d/`.
-   - **Do not** just copy all the files from the `/etc/sts-agent/conf.d/` to `/etc/stackstate-agent/conf.d/` as Agent v2 works with a directory structure.
+   - **DO NOT** just copy all the files from the `/etc/sts-agent/conf.d/` to `/etc/stackstate-agent/conf.d/` as Agent v2 works with a directory subdirectory structure.
 Let's take `splunk_topology` as an example, you will have to do the following:
-   - **EXAMPLE -** Copy the `/etc/sts-agent/conf.d/splunk_topology.yaml` into the `/etc/stackstate-agent/conf.d/splunk_topology.d/` directory leaving you with the following structure `/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml`
+     - Copy `/etc/sts-agent/conf.d/splunk_topology.yaml` into `/etc/stackstate-agent/conf.d/splunk_topology.d/`.

-### 5. Migrate the Agent V1 Cache
+### 5. Migrate the Agent v1 Cache

 Migrating the Agent v1 cache requires a cache conversion process, and this is a manual process that StackState will assist you with.
 Contact StackState to assist with this process.

 A breakdown of the steps that will happen in the cache migration is as follows:

-- Backing up the Agent v1 cache folder from the following location `/opt/stackstate-agent/run/`
+- Backing up the Agent v1 cache folder from the following location `/opt/stackstate-agent/run/`.
-- Run the Agent v1 cache migration process
+- Run the Agent v1 cache migration process.
    - The output of the cache migration process will either be manually moved into the Agent v2 cache directory or automatically, depending on the conversion process used for Agent v2 (Some steps depending on the installation can only be done manually).

 ### 5. Start Agent v2

 Start Agent v2 and monitor the logs to ensure everything started up correctly.

-You can start the Agent by following the [Agent v2 - Start on Linux](/setup/agent/linux.md#start-stop-or-restart-the-agent) page.
+You can start the Agent by following [Agent v2 - Start on Linux](/setup/agent/linux.md#start-stop-or-restart-the-agent).

-The log files for the above process can be found at the following location [Agent v2 - Linux Logs](/setup/agent/linux.md#log-files) page
+The log files for the above process can be found at the following location [Agent v2 - Linux Logs](/setup/agent/linux.md#log-files).

 ### 5. (Optional) Enable Health checks for Splunk

-Agent v2 supports health checks for Splunk Checks.
-This can be enabled by following the [Splunk Health Integration Page](/stackpacks/integrations/splunk/splunk_health.md)
+The newly installed StackState Agent v2 also supports health checks for Splunk.

+This can be enabled by following [Splunk Health Integration Page](/stackpacks/integrations/splunk/splunk_health.md).